Julia Michaels

-Julia Carin Cavazos (born November 13, 1993), known professionally as Julia Michaels, is an American singer and songwriter.
+Julia Carin Michaels (née Cavazos; born November 13, 1993) is an American singer and songwriter.
+She has received six Grammy Award nominations, including twice for Song of the Year and Best New Artist, as well as nominations from the MTV Video Music Awards, Billboard Music Awards, and American Music Awards.

-Born in Iowa and raised in California, Michaels began her career writing for other artists.
-Following her success as a writer, she released her debut single with Republic Records in 2017, "Issues", which peaked at number 11 on the Billboard Hot 100 in the United States and was certified quintuple-platinum by the Recording Industry Association of America (RIAA).
-Her major-label debut extended play, Nervous System (2017), peaked at number 48 on the Billboard 200 chart in the United States.
-She has since toured alongside Maroon 5, Keith Urban, and Niall Horan and has appeared on the UK top 20 with hits "If the World Was Ending" with JP Saxe and "I Miss You" with Clean Bandit.
+Born in Iowa and raised in California, Michaels began her career writing for other artists at the age of 16.
+Following her success from doing so, she signed to Republic Records as a recording artist to release her 2017 debut single, "Issues".
+The song peaked at number 11 on the Billboard Hot 100, received quintuple platinum certification by the Recording Industry Association of America (RIAA), and preceded the release her third extended play (EP), Nervous System (2017).
+The EP and its follow-up, Inner Monologue Part 1 (2019), both moderately entered the Billboard 200.
+Her debut studio album, Not in Chronological Order (2021), was met with critical praise despite commercial failure.

-As a songwriter, Michaels has written songs for artists including Selena Gomez, Demi Lovato, Fifth Harmony, Shawn Mendes, Britney Spears, Justin Bieber, Hailee Steinfeld, and Gwen Stefani.
-She has earned two Billboard Hot 100 number one songs with Bieber's "Sorry" and Gomez's "Lose You to Love Me".
+In her songwriting career, Michaels has been credited on songs for Selena Gomez, Olivia Rodrigo, Demi Lovato, Sabrina Carpenter, Fifth Harmony, Shawn Mendes, Britney Spears, Justin Bieber, Hailee Steinfeld, and Gwen Stefani, among others.
+She has earned two Billboard Hot 100-number one songs with Bieber's "Sorry" and Gomez's "Lose You to Love Me".
+As a guest performer, she guest appeared on the singles "If the World Was Ending" by JP Saxe, "I Miss You" by Clean Bandit, and "Coming Home" by Keith Urban.
+In 2023, she wrote songs for Disney's centennial animated film, Wish.

-Michaels has also received five Grammy Award nominations, two of which were for Song of the Year and also for Best New Artist, as well as nominations from MTV Video Music Awards, Billboard Music Awards, and American Music Awards.

 Early life

-Julia Michaels was born in Davenport, Iowa, but moved to Santa Clarita, California, about 35 miles northeast of Los Angeles, with her family including her older sister Jaden who is also a songwriter.
+Julia Michaels was born in Davenport, Iowa, but moved to Santa Clarita, California, about 35 miles northwest of Los Angeles, with her family including her older sister Jaden, who is also a songwriter.
 Her father is of Mexican and Puerto Rican descent.
 He changed his name from Juan Manuel Cavazos to John Michaels to pursue an acting career.
 Michaels began singing at age 12.
 When she was 14, she met songwriter Joleen Belle, with whom she wrote the theme song to Austin & Ally and many other songs for TV and film.
 At 19, she met Lindy Robbins, with whom she wrote "Fire Starter" for Demi Lovato and "Miss Movin' On" for Fifth Harmony.

 Michaels has said her inspirations include Fiona Apple, Lisa Mitchell, Laura Marling, Missy Higgins, Paramore, Juliet Simms, Sarah Blasko, and The Fray.
 Michaels had been writing in the Hollywood Pop Circuits since she was 16.
-When she was 20, she met her songwriting partner Justin Tranter with whom she frequently collaborates.
-She is credited with writing hits for artists including Justin Bieber, Selena Gomez, R5 and Fifth Harmony.
+By the age of 20, she met her songwriting partner Justin Tranter—with whom she frequently collaborates— and co-wrote songs for mainstream artists including Justin Bieber, Selena Gomez, and R5.
 Together with the Norwegian musician Kygo she performed "Carry Me" at the closing ceremony of the 2016 Summer Olympics in Rio de Janeiro, Brazil.